rlewkowicz/docker-mediawiki-stack/README.md

 =======================
 [![Build Status](http://jenkins.binaryoasis.com/buildStatus/icon?job=mediawiki-docker-stack)](http://jenkins.binaryoasis.com/job/mediawiki-docker-stack/)

+As a quick heads up, I have not been maintaining this well.
+However, thats the glory of docker right?
+It's all immutable and agnostic.
+It all should still be working just fine, but in mwcore under distribution files you'll want to run: regenmediawiki.

+You might even just go grab the latest tarball from the mediawiki downloads although idk how nice parsoid will play with that.
+This is all due for a rebuild before too long

 ### TLDR:
 Master is my development (not mw dev).
 REL branches are inline with their respective (mw) branches